RecruitingTheBest/Teams-Public/README.md

 The team has recently worked on adding [certificate based authentication support to CLI applications](https://github.com/gravitational/teleport/pull/5918) and adding support for the [MongoDB protocol](https://github.com/gravitational/teleport/pull/7213) to Database Access.

+#### Here are the examples of projects you may be working on:
+* Adding support for more database access [protocols](https://github.com/gravitational/teleport/issues?q=is%3Aopen+is%3Aissue+label%3Adatabase-access+label%3Adb%2Frequested) and improving the existing ones.
+* Working on [features](https://github.com/gravitational/teleport/issues?q=is%3Aissue+is%3Aopen+label%3Aapplication-access+label%3Afeature-request) for application access identity-aware proxy.
+* Building advanced access controls such as [session recording](https://github.com/gravitational/teleport/issues/5799), [data masking](https://github.com/gravitational/teleport/issues/7150) and [per-session MFA](https://github.com/gravitational/teleport/issues/6172).
+* Implementing cloud access solutions for AWS, GCP and Azure.
+* Improving the UX of application and database access products.

 ### Product Security

 The Product Security team is focused on application security for the entire product.
 This teams implements security controls and works with security researchers to find and fix security vulnerabilities.